 The reserves needed to finance retirement and health benefits are accumulated through the collection of employer and employee contributions and through earnings on investments.
-Contributions and net investment income/(losses) for fiscal year 2002 totaled approximately (\$2.0 billion).
+Contributions and net investment income/(losses) for fiscal year 2003 totaled approximately \$6.3 billion.

-Total contributions and net investment income increased approximately \$945.3 million or 31.5% from those of the prior year due primarily to changes in market conditions and investment earnings.
-Total contributions increased from the previous year by \$96.7 million or 6.2%, while investment income increased \$848.6 million or 18.6%.
-The Investment Section of this report reviews the results of investment activity for 2002.
+Total contributions and net investment income increased approximately \$8.4 billion from those of fiscal year 2002 due primarily to changes in market conditions and investment earnings.
+Total contributions and net investment income increased approximately \$945.3 million or 31.5% from fiscal year 2001 to fiscal year 2002 for the same reasons.
+Total contributions increased between fiscal years 2002 and 2003 by \$116.8 million or 7.0%, while investment income increased \$8.3 billion.
+Total contributions increased from fiscal year 2001 to fiscal year 2002 by \$96.7 million or 6.2%, while investment income increased \$848.6 million or 18.6% during that timeframe.
+The Investment Section of this report reviews the results of investment activity for fiscal year 2003.